TrystanLea/blog/pages/en/roombyroomheatloss.md

 - If air change rates were 0.8 ACH during windier periods and neighbours were unheated, heat loss could increase to 4.5 kW.
 If air change rates were 1.24 ACH during a strong "beast from the east" windstorm combined with sub zero temperatures and both neighbours were unheated, this could push the heat loss up to 5.1 kW.

 Some over-sizing of the heat pump compared to the accurate typical heat loss of 3.3 kW is fine.
 We have a 5 kW Ecodan that can reliably deliver up to 4.2-4.5 kW during heavy defrost conditions.
-This 1.27x to 1.36x over-sizing factor gives us some margin to cover at least some of these worst-case conditions (based on an accurate heat loss, avoid over-sizing on an inflated heat loss!).
+This 1.27x to 1.36x over-sizing factor based on an accurate heat loss gives us some margin to cover at least some of these worst-case conditions.

 **It's Easy to Over-Inflate Heat Loss!**